pusheco/pushe-android-api-samples/README.md

 # Pushe Api Samples

-This repository contains a few sample codex for pushe API to kickstart your project.
+This repository contains a few sample codes for pushe API to kickstart your project.

   * Documention for pushe API [docs.pushe.co][1]
   * Obtain you token from [conosle.pushe.co][2]